Nick Spielman: Professional

 In February 2020 Spielman signed his first professional contract with National Independent Soccer Association side Chattanooga FC.
 He went on to make 52 appearances for the team over three seasons in all competitions, netting one goal.

 On March 16, 2023, Spielman was announced as a new signing for USL League One side Charlotte Independence ahead of their 2023 season.

+On March 9, 2026, Spielman was announced as a new signing for USL League One side Spokane Velocity for the 2026 season.